rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* The program requirements, processes, tools, technologies, etc. all may differ by program or organization.
 	* Informational definitions may be different even for similar-seeming questions (e.g. income) across programs.
 	* Enrollment in one benefit may affect or be contingent on enrollment for others.
-## Part II: Strategies for improvement
+## Part II: Strategies for addressing burdens

 The delivery of public assistance programs relies on much more than just good technology.
 Well-implemented technology is not enough to make a program succeed, but poorly-implemented technology is enough to make it fail.
 Given the complexities of service administration and delivery, where can technology be most useful?
 What is necessary to make it so?
 Where is it not an appropriate solution?
 How can agencies think about how to best leverage technology in the delivery of their programs?